HOME ABOUT US RESELLER SUPPORT PURCHASE Lockstep Systems®, Arizona (USA)

 • Active Directory or Domain Controller data

-• a complete backup of the computers running the Exchange Server application(s) and a complete backup of the computers running Active Directory/Domain Controllers
+• A complete backup of the computer(s) running the Exchange Server software and a complete backup of the computers running Active Directory/Domain Controllers.

 What is meant by "Microsoft Exchange Server application data?"